On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: A Structured Approximation Approach

 The above approximation scheme estimates the expected cost-to-go function by a decomposed dispatching and (myopic) routing heuristic.
-Therefore, it can be viewed as a stochastic lookahead approach based on rollout policies in approximate dynamic programming (the readers may find a detailed introduction to lookahead methods in \citealt{powell2011approximate}).
-Under this lookahead approach, the routing of future orders is assumed to be myopic because future deliveries are disregarded when evaluating $\mathcal H^s(K^n,\mathcal{I}^n,\mathbf q^n)$.
-The approximation simplifies the interdependence between routing and dispatching of future deliveries, and thus can be efficiently incorporated into the optimization problem for the current period.
-It is worth mentioning that the heuristic policies (rollout policies) will not be implemented but only to facilitate the decision selection in the current decision epoch.
+It can be viewed as a stochastic lookahead approach based on rollout policies in approximate dynamic programming (the readers may find a detailed introduction to lookahead methods in \citealt{powell2011approximate}).
+Under this lookahead approach, the routing of future orders is assumed to be myopic when evaluating $\mathcal H^s(K^n,\mathcal{I}^n,\mathbf q^n)$.
+Albeit myopic in routing for each period, it strives to capture the relationship between driver supply and delivery cost through detailed modeling of dispatching with respect to dispatch waves.
+Note that the heuristic myopic policies (rollout policies) will not be implemented but only to facilitate the decision selection in the current decision epoch (so we do not need to foresee all possible future scenarios).
+Specifically, the approximation \textbf{APT}$^{n+1}(\BFzeta^{n+1})$ is used in dynamic program (\ref{eqn:bell1}) to find the dispatching and routing decision at decision epoch $n$ and state $(\mathcal I^n, \BFq^n,\BFzeta^n)$: